coltonhurst/csharp7-nutshell/README.md

 # csharp7-nutshell
-Notes &amp; Code from C# 7 in a Nutshell
+some code from C# 7 in a Nutshell with comments